On the 13th September 1940, Oberleutnant Harry Wappler and his crew

 The bringing down of this German aircraft was the first recorded

-and verified destruction of an enemy aircraft by a barrage balloon in the UK during
+destruction of an enemy aircraft by a barrage balloon in the UK during

 Oberleutnant Harry Wappler